Sadhanha/Market-Basket-Analysis/README.md

-# Market-Basket-Analysis

 ### Overview
 This project focuses on performing market basket analysis using association rule mining to discover patterns in transactional data.

 ### Methodology

-- Applying the Apriori algorithm to find frequent itemsets and generate association rules.
+- Applying the Apriori algorithm to find frequent item sets and generate association rules.

 - Setting minimum support and confidence thresholds for the analysis.